copyl-sys/ternary-stack/hanoivm/STATUS.md

 | 🧠 Symbolic AI Framework  | Intent-aware FFT, entropy-driven macros        | ✅ Expanded      | New advanced ternary operations integrated        |

 ---

-This comprehensive view captures your project's impressive synergy, making clear both accomplishments and future opportunities.

-Would you like me to proceed to updating `ROADMAP.md` next?